List of national flowers: Australia

 The golden wattle (Acacia pycnantha) was officially proclaimed the floral emblem of Australia on 1 September 1988.

 Fiji

 The national flower of Fiji is tagimaucia (Medinilla waterhousei), a vine with red and white flowers endemic to the highlands of the island of Taveuni.

 French Polynesia

 The Tahitian gardenia (tiare flower) is the national flower of Tahiti, French Polynesia, and the Cook Islands.

 New Zealand

 New Zealand does not have an official national flower, but the silver fern (foliage) is acknowledged as its national emblem.
-The Kōwhai (Sophora spp., native trees with yellow cascading flowers) is usually regarded as the national flower.
-Other plant emblems are Koru (a curled fern symbol) and the crimson-flowered Pohutukawa (Metrosideros excelsa), also called New Zealand's Christmas tree.
+The kōwhai (Sophora spp., native trees with yellow cascading flowers) is usually regarded as the national flower.
+Other plant emblems are koru (a curled fern symbol) and the crimson-flowered pōhutukawa (Metrosideros excelsa), also called New Zealand's Christmas tree.

 Tonga

 The heilala (Garcinia sessilis) is Tonga's national flower.
 The name of Tonga's beauty pageant, the Heilala Festival, is taken from this flower.
 Resorts as well as consumer products are also often named after this flower, such as the Heilala Lodge and Heilala Vanilla.
 The flower is also used in Tonga for medicinal and ornamental purposes.